PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 - Week 1, 2, 3, 4: Python
 - Week 5, 6: HTML + CSS + Flask
-- Week 7, 8, 9: Django + Django Rest Framework
+- Week 7, 8, 9: Django
 - Week 9, 10, 11: JavaScript + Vue
+- Week 11.5: Django Rest Framework
 - Week 12, 13, 14: Capstone

 A more detailed course timeline with all assignments and due dates can be found in the `README.md`.